icpc/ccs-specs/Contest_API.md

 This specification is meant to cover the basic data of contests, with the idea that server/client implementations can extend this with more data and/or roles.
-In particular, this specification already lists some endpoints or specific attributes as optional.
+In particular, this specification already lists some endpoints or specific properties as optional.
 The following guidelines are meant to ease extensibility.

-  - Clients should accept extra attributes in endpoints, that are not specified here.
+  - Clients should accept extra properties in endpoints, that are not specified here.
   - Servers should not expect clients to recognize more than the basic, required specification.
-  - In this specification and extensions, an attribute with value `null` may be left out by the server (i.e. not be present).
-A client must treat an attribute with value `null` equivalently as that attribute not being present.
+  - In this specification and extensions, a property with value `null` may be left out by the server (i.e. not be present).
+A client must treat an property with value `null` equivalently as that property not being present.

 ### Notification format